My Home - My Sanctuary.

-We offer independent, expert town planning advice to property owners concerned about proposed development nearby.
+We offer independent, town planning advice to property owners concerned about offensive development proposed within their neighbourhood

-Our team helps you understand the risks, assess impacts, and respond confidently — with the goal of protecting your property, lifestyle, and investment.
+Our team of experts can help you understand the risks, assess impacts, and respond confidently to a recently-lodged development application before council — with the goal of protecting your property, lifestyle, and investment.

 While new developments can benefit some property owners, they can also affect your privacy, sunlight, views, or the quiet enjoyment of your home.